andrey-raut/snippets/eslint-settings/react-web--typescript/README.md

 ```
 - Copy [.eslintrc.js](./.eslintrc.js) file to the your project's root dir.
 - Copy [.eslintignore](./.eslintignore) file to the your project's root dir.
+- Copy [tsconfig.eslint.json](./tsconfig.eslint.json) file to the your project's root dir.

 # Usage
 Add next scripts to the your root package.json file: